radyatamaa/book-store-js/README.md

   Thus making our controller simple, dumb and not knowing which routing framework you're using.

 - Services:
-  It handles validations via `models-validation` and use `data-access` to interact with database.
+  It handles validations via `models-validation` and use `repositories` to interact with database or business logic.

 ## Reference